-Particular focus areas for us in the next 12 months include unlicensed SMSF advice and misleading SMSF advertising.
+Particular focus areas for us this year include unlicensed SMSF advice and misleading SMSF advertising.
 Of course, we also have a number of ongoing enforcement matters that I will also briefly mention.

 Unlicensed financial advice

 In the past you may have seen ASIC comment that we do not regulate direct property investment.
 This is the case except where the investment is made through an SMSF.